outscale/terraform-provider-outscale/docs/resources/image.md

 * `image_name` - The name of the OMI.
 * `image_type` - The type of the OMI.
 * `permissions_to_launch` - Permissions for the resource.
-    * `account_ids` - One or more account IDs that the permission is associated with.
+    * `account_ids` - One or more OUTSCALE account IDs that the permission is associated with.
     * `global_permission` - A global permission for all accounts.<br />
 (Request) Set this parameter to true to make the resource public (if the parent parameter is `Additions`) or to make the resource private (if the parent parameter is `Removals`).<br />
 (Response) If true, the resource is public.
 If false, the resource is private.